 You’ll learn more about these ingredients in our discussion of the 10 best brain supplements.

 The Bottom Line

 Brain fog is a catch-all phrase used to describe feelings of fuzzy thinking, mental confusion, and lack of focus.

-While there’s a wide variety of causes, every brain can benefit from adopting a brain-healthy lifestyle.
+While there’s a wide variety of causes of brain fog, every brain can benefit from adopting a brain-healthy lifestyle.

 This means eating a diet of largely unprocessed foods, getting adequate sleep, reducing stress, and ensuring that all of your basic nutritional requirements are met with the right supplements.